-Total claims are limited to \$2,000 for unpaid rent.
-OHCS cannot pay any single landlord an amount in excess of \$5,000 for all claims submitted under the program.
-Claims for allowable expenses for reimbursement include:
+The guarantee is subject to available funding at the time of application.
+Requests for assistance are limited to \$2,000 for unpaid rent and \$5,000 per tenancy Requests for allowable expenses for reimbursement include:

-- Unpaid rent (up to \$2,000); - Damages beyond the normal wear and tear of tenant occupancy cause by tenant; - Expenses related to removal of excessive debris left by tenant, including disposal fees; - Eviction costs include court filing fees, attorney fees, and serving of notice; - Damages by pets or service animals included on the tenant's rental agreement.
+- Unpaid rent (up to \$2,000); - Damages beyond the normal wear and tear of tenant occupancy cause by tenant; - Expenses related to removal of excessive debris left by tenant, including disposal fees; - Eviction costs include court filing fees, attorney fees, and serving of notice; - Unpaid utilities that were the responsibility of the tenant, inclusive of water, sewer, garbage, gas and electricity; - Damages by pets or service animals included on the tenant's rental agreement.